prachijagad/music-course-platform/README.md

 # music-course-platform

-A modern, responsive web application for online music education, built with Next.js, TypeScript, and Tailwind CSS.
-This platform provides comprehensive music courses for beginners and advanced learners.
+A modern, responsive web application for online music education, built with Next.js, TypeScript, Tailwind CSS, and Aceternity UI.
+This platform offers comprehensive music courses for beginners and advanced learners featuring a beautiful and intuitive user experience.

 ✨ Features
   🎨 Modern, sleek UI with dark theme